GellertAnastasia/LabWork2/doc/testingReport.md

 ---
 ### 3. Conclusion
 The game meets all core requirements with no critical defects.
-It is recommended to continue testing with external testers to evaluate game balance and user experience.